rakudayo/rmxp-plugin-system/README.markdown

 ####**Credits and Thanks**

-* vgvgf: I modified his Table, Color, and Tone class implementations in Ruby.
+* vgvgf: I modified his [Table, Color, and Tone class implementations](http://www.hbgames.org/forums/viewtopic.php?t=49838) in Ruby.
-* Yeyinde: His forum topic here helped me figured out how to load the compressed scripts from the Scripts.rxdata file.
+* Yeyinde: His [forum topic here](http://www.hbgames.org/forums/viewtopic.php?f=11&t=21163) helped me figured out how to load the compressed scripts from the Scripts.rxdata file.

 ####**Author's Notes**

-* This is the final release of the Rxdata Versioning Utility.
-I have made an RMXP Plugin System which covers the functionality of this utility, plus much more.
-I'll post it on the forums shortly.
 * THIS UTILITY MODIFIES YOUR PROJECT'S .rxdata FILES!
 Make sure to back them up before using it.
-* If anyone can help me test this utility out on more RMXP projects, I would really appreciate it!
-* Since I don't have access to a Vista machine, could someone confirm if this utility works on Vista?
 * If you need Ruby implementations of the Table, Color, and Tone classes that can load and dump the .rxdata files that RMXP can read, they are included in the utility in rgss_internal.rb, or you can email me and I'll send them to you. :)